 Is it mostly the other people, the other students?

-Um imagine, imagine if you will.
+Imagine, if you will.

-I spend a lot of time imagining uh what it would be like to be a poor black student.
+I spend a lot of time imagining what it would be like to be a poor black student.

 Do you do that?

-So let's say you're born into a poor single single parent situation, and you go to school, and 70% of the people in the class don't care about graduating, don't care about their grades, don't care about their future, and they're just causing trouble.
+So let's say you're born into a poor, single, single parent situation, and you go to school and 70% of the people in the class don't care about graduating, don't care about their grades, don't care about their future, and they're just causing trouble.

 Can you escape that?

-Can you use your, you know, let's say you've got good character and you're smart enough, you're smart enough that you should do well in life.
+Can you use your, you know, let's say you've got good character and you're smart enough.

-Is that gonna be enough?
+Is that going to be enough?

-If if you don't have the resources or wherewithal to go to a private school and you had to stay there, could you possibly get a good outcome if 70% of the students just came to cause trouble?
+If you don't have the resources or wherewithal to go to a private school and you had to stay there, could you possibly get a good outcome if 70% of the students just came to cause trouble?

-I would think there's not a chance, not a chance at all.
+I would think there's not a chance.

-So the first problem with uh what you have to do to solve any problem is you have to figure out what the actual base problem is.
+So the first problem with what you have to do to solve any problem is you have to figure out what the actual base problem is.

-Some of it has to be the teachers, but it does seem to me that as long as the students beyond a certain percentage of the class are troublemakers, it wouldn't matter who you're who your teacher is.
+Some of it has to be the teachers, but it does seem to me that as long as the students beyond a certain percentage of the class are troublemakers, it wouldn't matter who your teacher is.

-There's no way you could overcome that.
+There's no way you can overcome that.

-So now it could be that in the old days, let's say when I was a kid, uh capital punishment was still okay.
+So now it could be that in the old days, let's say when I was a kid, capital punishment was still okay.

-Uh he was pretty strong.
+He was pretty strong.

-He had this big monkey muscular body, and he would have fist fights with kids, and I'll tell you, we were pretty well behaved after a couple of uh bouts of violence, and in a small town back in those days, if if you if a parent found out that the teacher punched a child, the first thing they would ask is what do you do?
+And in a small town, back in those days, if a parent found out that the teacher punched a child, the first thing they would ask is, what did he do?

 That's the first question.